 The best results are obtained when the newer antiplatelet drugs are begun before the procedure.

 Glycoprotein IIb/IIIa inhibitors are no longer routinely used in stable patients (ie, no comorbidities, no acute coronary syndrome) having elective stent placement.
-Although controversial, they may be beneficial in some patients with an acute coronary syndrome but should not be considered routine.
-It is unclear whether it is beneficial to give glycoprotein IIb/IIIa inhibitors before arrival in the cardiac catheterization laboratory, but most national organizations do not recommend their use in this situation (2 Treatment references Coronary artery disease (CAD) involves impairment of blood flow through the coronary arteries, most commonly by atheromas.
+They may be beneficial in some patients with an acute coronary syndrome but should not be considered routine.
+It is unclear whether it is beneficial to give glycoprotein IIb/IIIa inhibitors before arrival in the cardiac catheterization laboratory, but most national organizations do not recommend their use in this situation ( 3 Treatment references Coronary artery disease (CAD) involves impairment of blood flow through the coronary arteries, most commonly by atheromas.
 Clinical presentations include silent ischemia, angina pectoris, acute... read more ).

-Overall risk of PCI is comparable with that for CABG.
+Overall, risks of undergoing PCI are comparable to those of CABG.
 Mortality rate is < 1%; Q wave MI rate is < 2%.
-In < 1%, intimal dissection causes obstruction requiring emergency CABG.
+In < 1% of patients, intimal dissection causes obstruction requiring emergency CABG.
 Risk of stroke with PCI is clearly less than with CABG (0.34% vs 1.2%).

 Coronary artery bypass grafting (CABG)